gimmemoore/folderflattener/README.md

 Folder Flattener
 ===============

-Straith to the basics, this tools flatens a directory hierachy and puts it into a single folder.
+Straight to the basics, this tools flatens a directory hierachy and puts it into a single folder.

-## Purpuse ##
+## Purpose ##
 The main purpose of this tool was to be able to give an extract of all documents from a hierarchy of folders.
 Instead of digging into each folder, the documents are all copied at a single location.

 ## Usage ##